7 Best Fiber Supplements of 2026

 Cons

-• Contains aspartame — some patients prefer the Organic India or Garden of Life powders for a cleaner label
+- Contains aspartame — some patients prefer the ORGANIC INDIA whole-husk or Thorne prebiotic powders for a cleaner label

 NOW Foods has operated since 1968 as a family-owned supplement manufacturer with its own production facility and extensive third-party testing program — an unusual combination at the budget price point.
 This psyllium husk capsule product is Non-GMO Project Verified and NPA GMP certified, which is genuinely meaningful quality signaling for a sub-ten-dollar supplement.
 The capsules are vegetarian, unflavored, and completely additive-free beyond the capsule shell itself.